top of page

 Proposals

-Effective proposals are part of a process to make the case for value and manage the evaluation to an imminent conclusion.
+Effective proposals are part of a process.
 These are some of the key steps:

 • Brainstorming Call With Champion: Chat with your champion to refine your value Themes and discuss their purchase process